English / Español

 Who can get Kentucky Medicaid or KCHIP?

 Eligibility is based on income, age, disability, and household size.
 Children may qualify through KCHIP.
 Adults 19–64 may qualify if income is within limits.
 Seniors and people with disabilities may qualify through other Medicaid categories.
+See Who Qualifies?

 How do I apply?

 Apply online at kynect.ky.gov, by phone at 855-306-8959, by mail, or in person at a DCBS office.
 Free kynectors can help you submit your application.
+See How to Apply

 What documents do I need?